Kif11/gdrive-asset-manager/README.md

 # kk_drive
-Prototupe of a tool that use explore an idea of destributed pipiline.
+Prototype of a tool that use explore an idea of distributed pipeline.
 This scripts utilize Shotgun API in conjunction with Google Drive API for file storage.
-All project and file methatdata stored on Shotgun when all binary data uploaded to Drive.
+All project and file metadata stored on Shotgun when all binary data uploaded to Drive.